 INTRODUCTION

 Coronary artery disease (CAD) is one of the leading causes of death and disability-adjusted life years lost[1].
-Approximately 15.5 million persons ≥ 20 years of age in the United States are having CAD as per 2016 Heart Disease and Stroke Statistics update of the American Heart Association (AHA)[2].
-Every year nearly same numbers of people undergo diagnostic testing for suspected CAD.
-It is well established that CAD has a long asymptomatic latent period and mortality and morbidity can be decreased by early detection and targeted preventive therapy[3].
+Approximately 15.5 million persons ≥ 20 years of age in the United States have CAD as per 2016 Heart Disease and Stroke Statistics update of the American Heart Association (AHA)[2].
+Every year, nearly the same number of people undergo diagnostic testing for suspected CAD.
+It is well established that CAD has a long asymptomatic latent period and mortality, and morbidity can be decreased by early detection and targeted preventive therapy[3].

 Coronary artery calcium (CAC) represents calcific atherosclerosis in the coronary arteries and correlates well with the overall burden of coronary atherosclerosis.
-CAC quantified on ECG-gated non-contrast computed tomography (CT) examinations, is the most robust predictor of CAD events in the asymptomatic population, especially in those with an intermediate-risk[4].
+CAC quantified on electrocardiogram-gated non-contrast computed tomography (CT) examinations is the most robust predictor of CAD events in the asymptomatic population, especially in those with an intermediate-risk[4].
 It has been shown that CAC increases the predictive value of the Framingham Risk Score and the 2013 American College of Cardiology (ACC)/AHA Pooled Cohort Equations[5].
-It has now been integrated in to various cardiovascular risk prediction scores and guidelines issued by the American College of Cardiology Foundation, the AHA, Society of Cardiovascular Computed Tomography (SCCT), American College of Radiology (ACR) and Society of Thoracic Radiology (STR).
+It has now been integrated in to various cardiovascular risk prediction scores and guidelines issued by the American College of Cardiology Foundation, the AHA, Society of Cardiovascular Computed Tomography (SCCT), American College of Radiology, and Society of Thoracic Radiology.
 This has created a need for more standardized performance and interpretation of CAC scoring CT.
-A new standardized reporting system CAC - data and reporting system (DRS) has been introduced recently in 2018 for this purpose on the same lines of CAD - reporting and data system (RADS), breast imaging (BI)-RADS, prostate imaging (PI)-RADS and liver imaging (LI)-RADS[6-8].
+A new standardized reporting system CAC - data and reporting system (DRS) was introduced recently in 2018 for this purpose and was developed on the same lines of CAD - reporting and data system (RADS), breast imaging (BI)-RADS, prostate imaging (PI)-RADS, and liver imaging (LI)-RADS[6-8].
 This review aims to explain the essential features of this new reporting system, followed by the discussion of its various strengths and limitations.

 CURRENT STATUS OF CAC SCORE

-CAC score has become more popular in recent times as there is more and more evidence accumulating in favor of its strong role in predicting atherosclerotic cardiovascular disease (ASCVD) risk.
-Various scores are available to identify high and low risk patient for CAD like Pooled Cohort Equations, Framingham General CVD Risk Profile and Reynolds risk score[5,9].
-Most of these are “Total risk scores” and they have been found useful as they take in to account multiple risk factors.
-However they are able to predict only 65%-80% of future cardiovascular events[10].
-This led to continuous search for a better predictor or predictor model.
+CAC score has become more popular recently as there is more and more evidence accumulating in favor of its strong role in predicting atherosclerotic cardiovascular disease (ASCVD) risk.
+Various scores are available to identify high and low risk patients for CAD like Pooled Cohort Equations, Framingham General CVD Risk Profile, and Reynolds risk score[5,9].
+Most of these are “Total risk scores”, and they have been found useful as they take in to account multiple risk factors.
+However, they are able to predict only 65%-80% of future cardiovascular events[10].
+This led to a continuous search for a better predictor or predictor model.
 CAC is intimately related to atherosclerosis, and the extent of calcium deposition in the coronary arteries can be considered a good predictor of the total burden of coronary atherosclerosis.
-Many large prospective studies have already proven the prognostic value of CAC score in predicting serious cardiac events leading to mortality in a variety of population.
+Many large prospective studies have already proven the prognostic value of CAC score in predicting serious cardiac events leading to mortality in a variety of populations.